JSeawell/Adventure/README.md

 > - Inside that directory, seven rooms are created
 > - The name of each room is chosen randomly from a list of ten possible names
 > - Each room has:
->   - Name
+>   - a Name (randomly chosen)
->   - Between 3 and 6 outbound connections (to other rooms)
+>   - Between 3 and 6 random outbound connections (to other rooms)
->   - Type (start, end, or mid)
+>   - a Type (start(1), end(1), or mid(5))

-> The *buildrooms* will make all these connections
+> The *buildrooms* program will make all these connections

 > The *adventure* program activates the game
 > The player always starts in the START_ROOM
 > The object of the game is to find the END_ROOM, by following the possible connections
 > If the user tries to go to an invalid room, they will find themself unsuccessful
 > When the game is over, the user will be shown his/her path to victory

 ## Example run:
 > `$ chmod +x makeBoth`